fdinsen/testassignment4/readme.md

 The snake is moved with the move_snake method.
 It performs a match on the direction, and calls the private method perform_move_snake() with the delta-x and y.

 ![Snake Movement performing code](images/code/snake-perform-move.png) The perfrom move calls the function calculate_next_position() with the current position of the snake head.
-Moving works by popping the tail-elemtn of the LinkedList and pushing a new block to the target position.
+Moving works by popping the tail-element of the LinkedList and pushing a new block to the target position.

 calculate_next_position() then adds the delta-x and y to the current position, and checks if the position is outside the bounds of the game.
 If it is, the position is wrapped.